DworkinLab/GettingStartedDworkinLab/FlyLab.md

 Developmental Biology: A guide for experimental study. chapter 8 (in particular, pages 94-101)

 ###Basic laboratory skills (essential):
-At the Bench:   Chapters 1, 3-9.
-(Everyone should read these chapters).
+At the Bench: Chapters 1, 3-9.  **(Everyone should read these chapters)**.

-                        If you  are doing DNA/RNA work then also read Chapters 12,14,15.
+-If you  are doing DNA/RNA work then also read Chapters 12,14,15.

-                        If you are microscopy read chapter 16.

-                        Also read Chapter 3 of "Developmental Biology: A Guide for Experimental Study".
+-If you are doing  microscopy read chapter 16 of at the Bench.
+(Also read Chapter 3 of "Developmental Biology: A Guide for Experimental Study").

 If you are doing any molecular cloning read chapter 11.

 Further reading will be required for specific projects.

 ##Working in the fly lab: